AndreaVecchi/cloudesire.github.io/en/000-zip-package.md

 ### PHP applications

-The ZIP should contains a folder named **php-app** containing the application source code, where you have to use the following environment variables containing database connection information:
+The ZIP should contains a folder named **php-app** containing the application source code, and you have to use the following environment variables containing database connection information:

   * CLOUDESIRE_DB_USER: username to connect to the database;
   * CLOUDESIRE_DB_PASS: password to connect to the database;